Earthworm Jim 4

-Earthworm Jim 4 is a video game in the Earthworm Jim series.
+Earthworm Jim 4 is a proposed video game in the Earthworm Jim series.
 It was originally announced by Interplay Entertainment in 2008, and referred to by Interplay as "still in development" in May 2011.
-Later commentary over the next decade from individual developers would contest its development status, until May 2019, when it was announced that the game was being developed for the upcoming Intellivision Amico console.
+Later commentary over the next decade from individual developers would contest its development status, until May 2019, when it was announced that the game was being developed for the Intellivision Amico console.
+Lack of updates in the years following has again lead to the belief that the game is on hold or cancelled.

 Development

 Announcement

 Following the quiet cancellation of a planned Earthworm Jim title for PSP in mid-2007, rumors of a new Earthworm Jim game arose as early as November 2007, when Interplay, who had previously halted game development due to financial trouble, announced that they were restarting game development, listing Earthworm Jim as a series they would resurrect.
 The game was officially announced as Earthworm Jim 4 shortly after this, on April 22, 2008.
 Interplay also announced that original Earthworm Jim creator and voice actor Doug TenNapel would return as a "creative consultant".
 While no details were released in regards to which video game console it would be released on, or a prospective release date, the company did announce the intention to release a new animated television series, and eventually a feature film, to tie in with the game.